wendywarren/ac-type/_assignment2/index.md

 title: "Grimm's Pages"
 assignment: "Assignment 2"
 sortorder: 2.0
 deck: "In this assignment, we'll design a mock-up for our client.
-It will show them our design for their fiction novel with all its typographic element."
+It will show them our design for their fiction novel with all its typographic elements."
 brightspace: "https://brightspace.algonquincollege.com/d2l/home"
 formsum: formative
 reference: "https://learning.oreilly.com/library/view/the-type-project/9780136816034/ch31.xhtml"
 ---
 If we're to design a single-column grid, our job is to create harmonious margins.
-There are many formula for creating the single-column grid. *Most of them are trash, myths.* There are others that are actually useful.
+There are many formula for creating the single-column grid. *Most of them are trash, myths.* There are others which are actually useful.
 The first is the Van de Graaf Canon.
+Let's dive in!

 ### Outcomes